-The capital city of sunny Queensland is Brisbane, the third most populated city in Australia.
-Situated along the banks of the Brisbane River, this interesting city is a gateway to some amazing Queensland experiences.
+The city of Brisbane is the capital of Queensland and the third most populated city in Australia.
+Situated on a bend of the Brisbane River, this city has a relaxed and friendly atmosphere and offers plenty to see and do.

 Just north of Brisbane is the Sunshine Coast, home to a magnificent coastline and beautifully lush hinterland.
 Nearby, you can visit the world famous Australia Zoo, an award-winning zoo that remains a living legacy of the late Crocodile Hunter, Steve Irwin.
 The Sunshine Coast is also home to several natural attractions such as the sunny resort town of Mooloolaba, the beautiful unspoilt beaches of Caloundra and the intriguing Glass House Mountains.